Francescde/joycontrol/README.md

 Branch: master->amiibo_edits

-Emulate Nintendo Switch Controllers over Bluetooth.
+Emulate Nintendo Switch Controllers over Bluetooth it is possible to connect a procontroller so you can have the capabilities that the tool gives, and still be ussing your controller.

-Tested on Raspberry Zero w, Raspberry 4B Raspbian, should work on 3B+ too and anything that can do the setup.
+I have tested the system on Raspberry Pi Zero W without a real Pro Controller, and it works fine for a while as Wi-Fi is mandatory.
+However, it will eventually disconnect, and the disconnection occurs even faster when using the Pro Controller.
+On Raspberry Pi 4B with Raspbian, the system performs exceptionally well if you disable Wi-Fi.
+If Wi-Fi is enabled, it can still work for hours, but based on my experience, it will eventually disconnect.
+Adding a controller to the setup does not have any effect.
+It's worth noting that on Raspberry Pi, there appears to be a shared bus for Bluetooth and Wi-Fi, which can lead to indications of a slow connection and subsequent disconnection.
+This setup should also be compatible with Raspberry Pi 3B+ and other similar devices.

 Chack out https://www.youtube.com/channel/UCE3sSyM4Ng1SrWQdWBFw-nA where we will explain the project in detail